 1 that aiding and abetting a violation of the law of nations was itself a violation of the law of 2 nations, this answered the question posed in a civil suit under the ATS whether aiding and 3 abetting violated the law of nations.
-He explained, "Once a court determines that the defendants' alleged conduct falls within one of 'the modest number of international law violations with a 4 potential for personal liability' on the defendant's part ... [t]he common law ... permits the 5 'independent judicial recognition of actionable international norms."
-Id. at 269-70 (citations 6 omitted).
-Judge Katzmann, in other words, looked at the norms of conduct established by 7 8 international courts as violations of international law and concluded that conduct which 9 constitutes a criminal violation of international law also violates international law for purposes of 10 civil liability under the ATS.
+He explained, "Once a court determines that the defendants' 4 alleged conduct falls within one of 'the modest number of international law violations with a 5 potential for personal liability' on the defendant's part [t]he common law permits the 6 'independent judicial recognition of actionable international norms.""
+Id. at 269-70 (citations 7 omitted).
+Judge Katzmann, in other words, looked at the norms of conduct established by 8 international courts as violations of international law and concluded that conduct which 9 constitutes a criminal violation of international law also violates international law for purposes of 10 civil liability under the ATS.
 11 I agree completely with Judge Katzmann's reasoning.
-It does not follow, however, that if 12 international tribunals withhold criminal liability from juridical entities for reasons that have nothing to do with whether they violated the conduct norms of international law, but result only from a perceived inappropriateness of imposing criminal judgments on artificial entities, there has been no violation of the norms of international law.
+It does not follow, however, that if 12 international tribunals withhold criminal liability from juridical entities for reasons that have 13 nothing to do with whether they violated the conduct norms of international law, but result only 14 from a perceived inappropriateness of imposing criminal judgments on artificial entities, there has 15 from a perceived inappropriateness of imposing criminal judgments on artificial entities, there has been no violation of the norms of international law.
+Nothing in Judge Katzmann's opinion 15 16 been no violation of the norms of international law.
+Nothing in Judge Katzmann's opinion 16 been no violation of the norms of international law.
 Nothing in Judge Katzmann's opinion suggests that he would adopt the majority's position or that he would disagree with mine.

-As I have made clear, I do not oppose looking to the instruments of international law to determine whether there has been a violation of international law.
-That is exactly where one should look.
-And if they answer the question, that answer is determinative.
-What I oppose is drawing illogical and unwarranted inferences from the judgments of international tribunals, especially when those inferences are used to support rules that undermine the objectives of international law.
+16 17 been no violation of the norms of international law.
+Nothing in Judge Katzmann's opinion suggests that he would adopt the majority's position or that he would disagree with mine.
+As I have made clear, I do not oppose looking to the instruments of international law to especially when those inferences are used to support rules that undermine the objectives of international law.

-3 The majority likewise attribute to Judge Katzmann the proposition that there is no 4 distinction in international law between criminal and civil liability.
+3 The majority likewise attribute to Judge Katzmann the proposition that there is no distinction in international law between criminal and civil liability.
 Maj.
 Op.
-46. Once again 5 quoting out of context, the majority misunderstand Judge Katzmann's opinion.
+46. Once again 4 5 quoting out of context, the majority misunderstand Judge Katzmann's opinion.
 As noted above, 6 the district court in Khulumani had disregarded the opinions of international tribunals which 7 found violations based on aiding and abetting on the ground that those sources imposed criminal, 8 and not civil, responsibility.
 Judge Katzmann's observation meant nothing more than that the 9 district court was wrong to consider criminal judgments irrelevant to whether conduct constituted 10 a violation of international law for purposes of civil liability.
 Judge Katzmann did not endorse, or 11 even comment on, the majority's new proposition that withholding of criminal liability for a 12 reason having nothing to do with whether the conduct norms of international law have been 13 violated requires the conclusion that there has been no violation of international law.
 Nothing in 14 Judge Katzmann's opinion suggests that, in considering the norms that may be violated by a 15 private actor without State involvement, international law distinguishes between the liability of 16 natural and juridical persons.
 Cf. Khulumani, 504 F.3d at 282 (Katzmann, J., concurring) ("We 17 have repeatedly treated the issue of whether corporations may be held liable under the AT[S] as 18 indistinguishable from the question of whether private individuals may be.").